Current Wildfire Information & Fire Restrictions

 The Colorado State Forest Service helps residents and communities prepare for wildfire.
-The CSFS does not track fire restrictions and bans or information about current wildfires in Colorado, but offers links below to agencies who provide these services.
+The CSFS does not track specific information about current wildfires, fire bans or restrictions in Colorado.
+Use the following links to find updated information.

 The following agency offers a comprehensive list of fire bans in counties and parks throughout the state: